Welcome

 Comma Splice

 Two independent clauses joined with only a comma.
 INCORRECT.
-Fix with semicolon, period, or coordinating conjunction.
+Fix with semicolon, period, or conjunction.

 Modifier